How to come up with a business idea

 When it comes to business ideas, preparation matters

 That’s a great starting point.
-It’s only a vague notion of a product or service, but now you can start thinking and learning more about it.
-Who would buy this product and why?
-Where do they buy it?
-What do they like or dislike about the existing products on the market?
-What would they really like from a product that just isn’t available?
+However, it’s only a vague notion of a product or service, but now you can start thinking and learning more about it.
+When researching, think about the following questions carefully:

 Get customer insight